XantreDev/preact-signals/packages/utils/README.md

 ### `reactifyLite`

 Makes you component truly reactive.
-Your props are will be use getter to signals under the hood.
+Your props are will be use getter to signals under the hood (destructuring forces a whole component to rerender - so you should avoid it).
 So you can safely pass it into effect or reactive component like `Show` or `Switch` without worries about tracking.

 ```tsx
 const Comp = (props: ReactiveProps<{ a: number }>) => (